Pettable Review: How I Got My Legitimate ESA Letter Online

 I was really impressed with how official the letter looked.
 It was written on my therapist’s letterhead and included all my personal details and a description of my diagnosis.
 The letter clearly recommended that I should have an emotional support dog.
 It included the LMHP’s license number, contact information, and signature.

 When I got my letter, Pettable verified that I could contact their customer support team for legal advice if I had any issues using the letter.
-In fact, the policy said that I could just tell the landlord to contact Pettable if they had any questions about the validity of my letter.
+In fact, the policy said that I could just tell the landlord to contact Pettable if they had any questions about my letter’s validity.

-I’m relieved that I don’t have to argue with any potential landlord about my emotional support dog – I can just tell them to contact Pettable.
-Plus, I feel good about the refund policy – if my landlord still won’t agree to let me keep Andi as an ESA, the Pettable team will refund all the money I spent on the letter.
+I’m relieved that I don’t have to argue with any potential landlord about my emotional support dog, and I feel good about the refund policy.
+If my landlord still doesn’t agree to let me keep Andi as an ESA, the Pettable team will refund all the money I spent on the letter.
 I think this shows that Pettable is really confident their letters meet all the legal requirements for FHA consideration.

 Should You Use Pettable?

-Based on this Pettable review, you can see that it’s an excellent choice if you need an ESA letter.
+Based on my experience, I highly recommend Pettable if you need an ESA letter.
 With this online service, there’s no waiting for an appointment to open up with a local healthcare provider.
-You don’t have to roll the dice on whether your landlord will accept your word that your dog or cat is an ESA.
+Best of all, you won’t have to roll the dice on whether your landlord will accept your word that your dog or cat is an ESA.

-Using Pettable is fast and simple, and you can get your ESA letter in 24 hours after you’ve been approved.
-If you want the assurance of knowing that you have all the legal proof you need to keep your ESA in your home, you should use Pettable to get your official letter.
+Using Pettable is fast and simple, and you can get your ESA letter just one day after you’ve been approved.
+If you want the assurance of knowing that you have all the legal proof you need to keep your ESA in your home, Pettable is an excellent choice for getting your official letter.

 Frequently Asked Questions About Emotional Support Animals